LucasGallone/FMDX_PersonalWeatherStation-Plugin/README.md

 # Personal Weather Station Plugin for FM-DX Webservers

-This plugin allows real-time display of personal weather station data on FM-DX webservers.
+This plugin allows real-time display of personal weather station data on [FM-DX webservers](https://github.com/NoobishSVK/fm-dx-webserver).
 <br>
 <br>
 To do this, it communicates with the WeatherUnderground API and displays weather readings, updated at specific minute intervals.
 <br>
 <br>
-Important note: This plugin is intended solely for owners of personal weather stations who contribute to WeatherUnderground by sending their station's data to the site, as contributing is a requirement for obtaining an API key.
+⚠️ <b>Important note: This plugin is intended solely for owners of personal weather stations who contribute to WeatherUnderground by sending their station's data to the site, as contributing is a requirement for obtaining an API key.</b>
 <br>
-If you do not have a personal weather station that sends data to WeatherUnderground, you will unfortunately not be able to use it.
+<b>If you do not have a personal weather station that sends data to WeatherUnderground, you will unfortunately not be able to use it.</b>
 <br>
 <br>
-This plugin is a modified version of the "Weather Plugin" made by NoobishSVK, to make it compatible with personal stations.
+This plugin is a modified version of the ["Weather Plugin" made by NoobishSVK](https://github.com/NoobishSVK/fm-dx-webserver-plugin-weather), to make it compatible with personal stations.
 <br>
 <br>
 <img width="566" height="517" alt="plugin-meteo-2" src="https://github.com/user-attachments/assets/9d39b4c6-faf3-4e86-bbd2-0f7ef8ae44d7" />

 ## Installation

-1 - Download the entire repository as a ZIP file by clicking here.
+1 - Download the entire repository as a ZIP file [by clicking here](https://github.com/LucasGallone/FMDX_PersonalWeatherStation/archive/refs/heads/main.zip).
 <br>
 <br>
 2 - Extract the ZIP file content.
 <br>
 <br>
 3 - Place the `PersonalWeatherStation.js` file and the `PersonalWeatherStation` folder in the plugins folder of your FM-DX webserver.